 - None at this time

 Have you or someone you love been harmed or killed by a nursing home?
 Our law firm can help you get the justice and compensation you deserve.
-Miller & Zois has a history of getting results in medical malpractice and nursing home cases in Maryland, earning large verdicts and settlements.
+Miller & Zois has a history of getting results in medical malpractice and nursing home cases in Maryland, earning many 7 figure verdicts and settlements.
 Call us today to speak to a nursing home negligence attorney who can help you at 800-553-8082 or get a free online case review.More Malpractice Claim Information